nens/threedi-urban-eia-nl/README.rst

 To ensure the correct behaviour of this tool please go through the following steps:

 #.
-Make sure your aggregation_settings table in the SQLite contains 3 entries for discharge: `cum`, `cum_negative`, and `cum_positive`.
-And all have `timestep` set to 3600.

-#.
 Create a folder with all the rain files you want to use in your simulations.
 These rain files should be in 'min,mm'-format, where min is the timestep in minutes and mm is the amount of rain that falls during the timestep in millimeters.
 Each timestep is seperated by a newline like in the example below::

     0,5.0
     30,1.5
     60,0.0
 #.
 Create an output folder in which the result files will be stored.
 #.
-Find the "id" of your model in the Threedi Model List: https://api.3di.live/v3/threedimodels/
+Find the ID of your 3Di model on 3Di Management
 #.
-Run ``$ run-rain-series-simulations --help`` to see which arguments you need to specify.
+On the command line, run ``run-rain-series-simulations --help`` to see which arguments you need to specify.
 #.
-Run ``$ process-rain-series-results --help`` to see which arguments you need to specify.
+On the command line, run ``process-rain-series-results --help`` to see which arguments you need to specify.

 Created Files and Directories
 -----------------------------